Today was my last day at the University of Southampton. This is what I said to my friends and colleagues.

 - Who will tell Susanne & Linda to go home?

-- Who is Leo going to be able shout at, who won’t (normally) take offence and turn round and slap him one?
+- Who is Leo going to be able to shout at, who won’t (normally) take offense and turn round and slap him one?

 - Who is going to try and steal resources from Beccy?

 - Who is going to address Susanne by her proper, given name?
 And,

 - Who is going to continue teaching her, by example, how to swear properly?